• Skip to main content

 What is Piña Colada Cake?

-A cake that mimics the flavors of a classic piña colada – a traditional summer cocktail!
+A cake that mimics the flavors of a classic piña colada, a traditional summer cocktail!
 This has been a favorite recipe of mine for years!
 A family member used to make it for so many gatherings and I’d look forward to it every time.

-Similar to a poke or tres leches cake, you poke holes all throughout the cooked cake and pour over a creamy milk and pineapple juice mixture.
+Like a poke or tres leches cake, you poke holes all throughout the cooked cake and pour over a creamy milk and pineapple juice mixture.
 Top with cool whip and sweetened coconut flakes and you get the perfect mix of pineapple & coconut flavors.

 Of course you have to top with a maraschino cherry or two!